oscarcs/klein/DESIGN.md

 - There are a number of good existing standalone tools that provide 95% of the functionality needed to build modern single page applications.
 - These tools are not linked together and easy to use.
-- We want to solve these web development problems, in roughly this order: HTML compilation / templating / preprocessing; CSS preprocessing;
+- We want to solve these web development problems, in roughly this order: File and shell operations; HTML templating/preprocessing; CSS preprocessing;

 ## What does the tool do?